-Each chapter in Strayer has a worksheet worth 3 points and will usually have 30 multiple-choice questions created by the textbook publisher.
-The guestions on the worksheets will also be seen on the exams
+Each chapter in the textbook World in the Making has a worksheet worth 3 points and will usually have 30 multiplechoice questions created by the textbook publisher.
+The questions on the worksheets will also be seen on the exams

-EXAMINATIONS: Midterm-1, Midterm-2, & Final {exam dates can be found in the syllabus weekly schedule} The 3 Exams contain multiple-choice questions drawn from Ways of the World (Strayer) and the lectured material and short answer questions or an essay question.
+EXAMINATIONS: Midterm & Final {exam dates can be found in the syllabus weekly schedule}

+The 2 Exams contain multiple-choice questions drawn from textbook worksheets, the lectured material, and short answer questions or an essay question or maps.

-ASSIGNMENTS (use the Required Reading posted on Canvas and listed in the weekly schedule)
+WRITTEN ASSIGNMENTS (use the Required Reading posted on Canvas and listed in the weekly schedule)